Tixwell/blog/_posts/smart-contract-upgradable.md

 };
 ```
 You can now first deploy the contract to a local test to check if everything is working.
-A new post will come soon to explain you how to deploy and test your contract in local through [ganash](https://trufflesuite.com/ganache/).
+A new post will come soon to explain you how to deploy and test your contract in local through [Ganache](https://trufflesuite.com/ganache/).

-But for the moment we will deploy it to a testnet network.
+But for the moment we will deploy it to a testnet network directly.

-You can test on any testnet ([Ropsten](https://ropsten.etherscan.io/), [Kovan](https://kovan.etherscan.io/), [Rinkeby](https://rinkeby.etherscan.io/))
+You can deploy it on any testnet ([Ropsten](https://ropsten.etherscan.io/), [Kovan](https://kovan.etherscan.io/), [Rinkeby](https://rinkeby.etherscan.io/))

 But in this post we are going to use Goerli.
-A new post about setuping our project using a testnet will come soon.
+A new post about setting our project using a testnet will come soon.

-Now that your project is setup on a testnet you can now run truffle migrate on goerli (or whatever network).
+Now that your project is setup on a testnet, you can now run truffle migrate on Goerli (or your preferred network).
 Once the migration is done we can now see our contract (Car.sol), a **ProxyAdmin** and the **proxy** being deployed.

 ```shell
 $ npx truffle migrate --network goerli